qjebbs/go-sqlb/mapper/syntax.md

 ---|---|---
-table|Yes|Declare base table for the field or its sub-fields / subsequent sibling fields. col|No|Specify the column associated with the field. pk|No|Mark the field as primary key, which will be used in WHERE clause. match|No|Mark the field as match column, which will be used in WHERE clause.
+table|Yes|Declare base table for the field or its sub-fields / subsequent sibling fields. col|No|Specify the column associated with the field. noupdate|No|Mark the field to be excluded from UPDATE statement. pk|No|Mark the field as primary key, which will be used in WHERE clause. match|No|Mark the field as match column, which will be used in WHERE clause.